rgmz/kingfisher/README.md

 ## Notable Scan Options

 - `--no-dedup`: Report every occurrence of a finding (disable the default de-duplicate behavior)
+- `--no-base64`: By default, Kingfisher finds and decodes base64 blobs and scans them for secrets.
+This adds a slight performance overhead; use this flag to disable
 - `--confidence <LEVEL>`: (low|medium|high)
 - `--min-entropy <VAL>`: Override default threshold
 - `--no-binary`: Skip binary files